excilsploft/ucsm-bootpol-report/README.md

 This set of files is a python script that generates a file that can be digested by a d3.js map to display boot policy usage

+simply cloning this repo, changing directory to it and running `python -m SimpleHTTPServer`will display the boot policy and service profile instance relationship defined in bootp.json

 ucsm-bootpol-report.py
 ----------------------